houdaifa-boukhari/houdaifa-boukhari/README.md

 ## 🌟 **Thank You for Visiting!**

-Feel free to explore my repositories, connect, or reach out if you'd like to collaborate.
-Let's make the digital world more secure together! 🌐
+Feel free to explore my repositories, connect with me, or reach out if you'd like to collaborate on cybersecurity projects.
+Let’s work together to make the digital world safer! 🌐